Does the power of prayer come from above or the restless mind?

 The world today has real global problems and yet we still allow our children to be imprisoned within their own minds through religious bondage.

-Unfortunately, the antiquated educational model of producing obedient armies based through religion should have no place in a modern technological society.
+Unfortunately, the antiquated educational model of producing obedient armies based on religion should have no place in a modern technological society.

 If our political class is serious about competing with superpowers like China (who don’t teach religion in schools), so taking the faith out of schools can be the only way to unlock the true potential of our minds.